akshaygoyal88/reddit-devgig/README.md

     - Number of comments
     - Unread status

 In addition, for those having a picture (besides the thumbnail), please allow the user to tap on the thumbnail to be sent to the full sized picture.
-You don’t have to implement the IMGUR API, so just opening the URL would be OK.

 ## What to Include